 And don’t be afraid to take tons of options.
 It takes a while to get comfortable in front of the camera or find a pose that you like, so the first one might even be the worst (sorry!).
 But don’t worry, no one will know how many not-so-great options are sitting in your phone’s library.
 You can also try looking away from the camera instead of directly at it, or thinking about something that makes you laugh.
 Those pictures are going to be the most natural.

 Skip that mirror selfie

 It’s tempting to use a mirror selfie because they’re so easy to take, and you probably have a few hanging out in your camera roll already, but they’re actually not the best way to get matches.
-According to our data, Bumble users swipe left on mirror pictures the most.
 You’ll be better off taking some shots with a self-timer!